 At Beacon Family Services, based in Birmingham, we offer free and fully funded therapeutic post-adoption support and resources for families and commissioning professionals.
 We are here for you, and we want you to feel as informed as possible about the range of post-adoption services near you.
 Read on for our comprehensive guide.

-1. Beacon Family Services: Birmingham’s Therapeutic Play Support Hub
+Beacon Family Services: Birmingham’s Therapeutic Play Support Hub

 Beacon Family Services CIC is a cornerstone of post-adoption support in Birmingham, offering evidence-led, relationship-focused help for adoptive families.
 Our ethos is to work through the parent, rather than focusing solely on the child.

-Explore everything we have to offer on our Post-Adoption and SGO support hub
+Explore everything we have to offer on our Post-Adoption and SGO support hub,

-• Family therapy & peer support: Alongside professional therapeutic care, Beacon Family Services is actively involved in peer support groups.
+- Peer support: Alongside professional therapeutic care, Beacon Family Services is actively involved in peer support groups.
 Walking with Families, facilitated by Al Coates MBE, is a Facebook community for adoptive parents facing child behavioural challenges including child-parent violence and aggression.
 He also hosts a support group for adoptive dads seeking connection.

-• Accessible local and online resources: Families can access FAQs, online advice, and community insights that are especially relevant for adoptive parents navigating life after placement and beyond.
+- Accessible local and online resources: Families can access FAQs, online advice, and community insights that are especially relevant for adoptive parents navigating life after placement and beyond.
 They can also access downloadable resources such as My Child is Not Fine at School: Adoptive / Kinship Carers Edition, a video by Dr. Naomi Fisher covering ways to navigate school challenges as an adoptive parent or carer.

 Tip: Beacon Family Services programmes often fill up, so registering early for our range of free and fully funded programmes is recommended.
 You can typically register your interest for any programmes that are currently fully booked or have further dates yet to be confirmed.